stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 of data constructors `Just` and `Nothing`.

-It is important to understand the difference between returning `Maybe Integer` in a function, which might fail, and the returning of `null` in languages like Java: In the first case, the possibility of failure is visible in the types.
+It is important to understand the difference between returning `Maybe Integer` in a function, which might fail, and returning
+`null` in languages like Java: In the former case, the possibility of failure is visible in the types.
 The type checker will force us to treat `Maybe Integer` differently than `Integer`: We will *not* forget to handle the failure case.